How Samsung fell behind Sony and LG in the premium TV market

 To return to profit, the Japanese company reduced the number of markets around the world in which it sells, diversified suppliers and offered both OLED and LCD screens.
 It also ditched an LCD joint venture with Samsung.

 The strategy paid off.
 While Sony had just 10.2 percent share in the global TV market last year in dollar terms, it was No. 1 in the premium market.
 Its operating profit margin reached 10.7 percent in the September-December quarter, according to John Soh, analyst at Shinhan Investment.

 The outlook for Samsung in premium TVs could worsen as 71 percent of sales this year are expected to be OLED TVs, up from 51 percent last year, according to IHS.

 And this is all happening with the 2018 FIFA World Cup starting in June.
 The month-long soccer competition, which is being held in Russia this year, is consistently the most watched TV event in the world and provides TV makers with a great opportunity to boost sales.

 Choong Hoon Yi, head of UBI Research and a former Samsung display engineer, said that it now “looks like Samsung made a mistake” though it did not seem a blunder at the time, as Samsung considered the OLED technology too immature.

-When asked about whether it plans to restart OLED TV production and sales, Samsung reiterated its previous stance that it will focus on other more competitive technology.
+When asked about whether it plans to restart OLED TV production and sales, Samsung said that it will lead the premium market by focusing on QLED and micro-LED technology, which uses miniature light emitting diodes to improve picture quality.
 “There’s no change (in our strategy),” Jonghee Han, President of Samsung’s TV business told reporters last month.

-Some display analysts say all might not be lost as Samsung can fight back on price.

 “Our goal is not to be No. 1 for x-number of consecutive years, but No. 1 forever,” Samsung’s Han said.